Abdallah-Abu-Hussein/API-assignment/READ-1/Activity-1.md

 1. **APIs for databases**, Database APIs allow an application to communicate with a database management system.
 Developers work with databases by writing queries to extract data, change tables, and so on.

-2. **APIs for operating systems**, This set of APIs specifies how programs interact with operating system resources and services.
-Every operating system has its own set of APIs, such as the Windows API or the Linux API (kernel–user space API and kernel internal API), for example.
+2. **APIs for operating systems**, Those APIs define how applications deal with OS services and resources.
+Any OS, has its own set of APIs, such as the Windows API or the Linux API (kernel–user space API and kernel internal API).

 3. **APIs for the web**, This is the most popular API class.
 Web APIs allow for the transfer of machine-readable data and functionality across web-based systems that follow a client-server design.
-These APIs mostly use Hypertext Transfer Protocol to transmit requests from web applications and answers from servers (HTTP).
+To convey requests from web applications and responses from servers, these APIs usually employ Hypertext Transfer Protocol (HTTP)..

 ### **The benefits of APIs :**